 Diary the case for 15 days (10 days plus 5 days mail time).

-Issue a due process notice if an address is obtained.
+Issue a due process notice if we obtain an address.
 Otherwise, request the FO to try to locate the individual's whereabouts.
-Advise the FO of any leads in the claims folder which may aid in locating the beneficiar
+Advise the FO of any leads in the case folder which may aid in locating the individual.

 Add the case to the hearing schedule if we cannot locate the individual.
 When we schedule a hearing for the case, process it as a “waiver of appearance” case.